 The significant elements of The Ring’s narrative, VHS tapes (which admittedly dates the production), televisions, and telephones, bestows these innocuous everyday items with an entirely new significance, and that’s one of the goals of horror turning the commonplace into something else like Psycho did for showers.
 Using these items in this manner gives this film, and what is more a nineteenth-century kind of story, more modern sensibilities.

 Not familiar with this title?
 The Ring is a 2002 American supernatural horror film directed by Gore Verbinski and starring Naomi Watts, Martin Henderson, David Dorfman, Brian Cox, and Daveigh Chase.
-It is a remake of the 1998 Japanese horror film Ringu, based on the novel of the same name by Koji Suzuki.
+It is a remake of the 1998 Japanese horror film Ringu, based on the same name by Koji Suzuki.
 Watts portrays a journalist who investigates a cursed videotape that seemingly kills the viewer seven days after watching it.

 After a quick start, the plot is allowed to percolate, and as it does so, the creepiness of what’s going on intensifies with visuals that help things along.
-The VHS tape contents are revealed to be what looks like an art student film reminiscent of David Lynch’s Eraserhead that depicts the events behind all the dying.
+The VHS tape contents get revealed to be what looks like an art student film reminiscent of David Lynch’s Eraserhead that depicts the events behind all the dying.
 Like The Ring, it’s filled with symbols.

 I wouldn’t say I like many horror films; they often seem too trope-filled and predictable to the point of being cliched, but revisiting this film was an enjoyable and entertaining way to spend an evening this close to Halloween.